Learning how to pick, strum, or pluck guitar chords is one of the coolest parts about playing the instrument.

-You can now move on to adding the b7th interval to your minor barre chords to form m7 barre chord shapes on guitar.
+You can now add the b7th interval to minor barre chords to form m7 barre chord shapes on guitar.

-Again, these are popular guitar chords, and so make sure to apply them to chord progressions pretty quickly in your practicing.
+Again, these are popular guitar chords, so make sure to apply them to chord progressions quickly in your practicing.

 m6 Barre chords

-The final barre chord that you’ll learn in this lesson is the m6 barre chord, built by adding a 6th interval to your minor barre chord shapes.
+The final barre chord that you’ll learn is the m6, built by adding a 6th interval to minor barre chords.

-Once you have this final minor-family barre chord under your fingers, work them with the other minor chords back to back in your practicing.
+Once you have this barre chord under your fingers, work them with other minor chords back to back in your practicing.

-When first learning how to play chords on guitar, many players stumble upon a system labelled CAGED Chords.
+When first learning chords on guitar, many players stumble upon the CAGED chord system.

-While you may know the title of these five common chord shapes, sometimes the theory behind these shapes, and how to use them on the fretboard is a bit mysterious.
+While you may know the title, sometimes the theory behind these 5 shapes is a bit mysterious.

-In this section of the guitar chords lesson, you’ll learn how to build CAGED chords, how to move them around the fretboard, and how to apply the CAGED system to important chords on the guitar.
+In this section, you’ll learn how to build CAGED chords, how to move them around the fretboard, and how to apply the CAGED system to songs and progressions.